Nydam Mose

-The Nydam Mose, also known as Nydam Bog, is an archaeological site located at Øster Sottrup, a town located in Sundeved, 8 km from Sønderborg, Denmark.
+The Nydam Mose, also known as Nydam Bog, is an archaeological site in Denmark located at Øster Sottrup, a town in Sundeved, 8 km from Sønderborg.

 History

 In the Iron Age, the site of the bog was a sacred place, where the weapons and ships of vanquished armies were offered to the indigenous gods in thanks for victory over the fallen enemy.
 Many items were deliberately destroyed (bent, broken or hacked into pieces) in ritual sacrificial acts, from the period 200–400 CE.

 The first known finds from the bog date from the 1830s, when a local farmer gave old swords and shields as toys to his children.

 Amongst numerous other items, three boats were found in Nydam Bog.
 In particular, the 23 m long oak boat, commonly known as "the Nydam Boat", maintains a distinguished position amongst Danish Iron Age finds, as it is one of the oldest known rowing vessel in Northern Europe (the Hjortspring boat, also found in Denmark, is even older).
 The oak boat (egetræsbåden) is on display at the archaeological museum in Gottorf Castle, Schleswig, Germany.